embodiedhci/embodiedhci.github.io/_pages/team.md

 permalink: /team/
 ---

-Diana is a product of a collaboration between Brandeis University, Colorado State University, and the University of Florida.
+Diana and her spinoffs are products of a collaboration between Brandeis University, Colorado State University, and the University of Florida.
+This work was funded by the Defense Advanced Projects Agency (DARPA) under the Communicating with Computers (CwC) program.

 # Faculty